Visit the Campbell Scientific Forum to submit your question to users around the world.

 The time to fill the datalogger’s memory depends on the following:

-The easiest way to determine the time limit is to load the program and let the datalogger make the calculation.
+For newer dataloggers, such as the CR10000, the easiest way to determine the time limit is to load the program and let the datalogger make the calculation.
 This information can be found in the program details.
-(See www.campbellsci.com/tips-details for help with this.)
+(See the "Details, Details, Details!" article for help with this.)
 As another option, in LoggerNet, this information may be viewed in the Status Table where each data table in the program is assigned a field called DataFillDays, or in the Table Fill Times tab of Station Status in the Connect Screen.
 The time limit may also be viewed in the main screen of PC400 and PC200W.
 These options work well for data that is written to the data table based only on time.

 For data tables that store data based on some condition other than time, the datalogger is not able to estimate how often the condition will occur.
 The datalogger assumes the worst case scenario, which is that data will be written to conditional tables every scan.
 The result is that the DataFillDays field may show a conditional table filling in minutes or hours, when in reality the condition that triggers data storage is rare and the table will never be filled.
 This is why it is important to define the table size for conditional data tables to a specific number of records rather than allowing the datalogger to auto-allocate table size.
 Auto-allocation should only be used for data tables that store data based only on time.